Donatooooooo/CardioTrack/docs/CardioTrack_ML_Canvas.md

 ## **5. Data Sources**

-The ML system will rely on a **publicly available dataset** that includes clinical parameters from both healthy individuals and patients diagnosed with heart failure.
+Cardio Track ML system will rely on a **publicly available dataset** that includes clinical parameters from both healthy individuals and patients diagnosed with heart failure.
 The reference dataset is the [Heart Failure Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction).

 ---